gdwnldsKSC/RedStarPackages/README.md

 Elfutils is another package that wants to have circular dependancies
 so we go anead and rpm -i --force --nodeps elfutils-* to ensure all
 packages are consistent and same version Even though currently we have
 the same exact version rebuilt that is included in RS3 anyway.
+Eventually
+we will want to fix this with a higher version so that we can just upgrade
+straight from an online repo.